- When does my continuing education reporting period begin and end?

 Will I receive CMP email reminders to renew my LEED credential?

 Yes.
-Starting Nov.
-3rd, 2023, LEED credential holders will start receiving CMP reminder emails at a higher frequency than in the past.
+Effective Nov.
+3rd, 2023, LEED credential holders will receive CMP reminder emails at a higher frequency than in the past.
 Once your credential is renewed, you will not receive CMP reminder emails until the start of your next reporting period.

 Please add gbci@communication.gbci.org to your trusted contacts list to ensure your GBCI CMP reminder emails are not filtered into spam, junk or clutter folders.